NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### LavaTargetToolConfig

 Defines details of the shortcut_lava_target_tool shortcut.
-This shortcut creates a room with a goal object on an island surrounded by lava.
+This shortcut creates a room with a target object on an island surrounded by lava.
 There will also be a block tool to facilitate acquiring the goal object.
-- `island_size` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The width and lenght of the island inside the lava.
-Must produce value from 1 to 3.
-Default: Random based on room size
 - `front_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 The number of tiles of lava in front of the island.
 Must produce value between 2 and 6.
 Default: Random based on room size and island size
+- `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
+If a target exists, the guide rails will extend to the target.
+This option cannot be used with `tool_rotation`.
+Default: False
+- `island_size` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The width and lenght of the island inside the lava.
+Must produce value from 1 to 3.
+Default: Random based on room size
+- `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
+They will not be placed in the lava or the island   Default: False
+- `random_target_position` (bool, or list of bools): If True, the target object will be positioned randomly in the room, rather than being positioned on the island surrounded by lava.
+Default: False
 - `rear_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 The number of tiles of lava behind of the island.
 Must produce value between 2 and 6.
 Default: Random based on room size, island size, and other lava widths.
-- `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
-If a target exists, the guide rails will extend to the target.
-This option cannot be used with `tool_rotation`.
-Default: False
 - `tool_rotation` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 Angle that too should be rotated out of alignment with target.
 This option cannot be used with `guide_rails`.
 Default: 0
-- `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
-They will not be placed in the lava or the island   Default: False

 #### MinMaxFloat